xsburg/vscode-javascript-booster/CONTRIBUTING.md

 ## Building a Release Candidate bundle

-`vsce` (Visual Studio Code Extensions) CLI has to be installed in order to build the extension locally (`npm i -g vsce`).
+`vsce` (Visual Studio Code Extensions) CLI has to be installed in order to build the extension locally (`yarn global add vsce`).

 In order to build the extension package:

 -   Bump the version in `client/package.json` (don't forget to revert the change later)
--   In the root repository dir, run `npm run package`
+-   In the root repository dir, run `yarn run package`

 The extension bundle (\*.vsix) will be created in the `client` directory.